 Reviewing is an easy task, or at least, so it might seem from an external point of view.
 Just slap together some nice-sounding adjectives, a couple of hyperbole, some light sprinkling of sarcasm and voilà: done.
 Personally, since I consider that the end product should be useful for the reader, I find it one of the hardest tasks for a writer, at times even more difficult than narrative or poetry.
 Let me state the obvious right away: asserting that a product is “good” is not a review, even if that adjective is reinforced with a bunch of very well-researched substantives.
-If something is – indeed – good, then a reviewer’s task is to explain why and how is it good, how its goodness compares to others, how it can be good for someone but perhaps not everyone, how it can actually manage to stay “good” for the foreseeable future.
+If something is – indeed – good, then a reviewer’s task is to explain why and how is it good, how its goodness compares to similar products, how it can be good for someone but perhaps not everyone and if it can stay “good” for the foreseeable future.

 The beginning: Finding Inspiration